suquark/leaderbot/docs/source/index.rst

 -----------------------------

-Once a model is trained, you can make inference on the probabilities of win, loss, or tie for a pair of agents using :func:`leaderbot.Davidson.infer`
+Once a model is trained, you can make inference on the probabilities of win, loss, or tie for a pair of agents using :func:`leaderbot.models.Davidson.infer`
 method:

 .. code-block:: python